apache/flink-connector-prometheus/docs/content/docs/connectors/datastream/prometheus.md

 ```

 {{< hint info >}}
-Larger batches improve write performance.
-If you configure `DISCARD_AND_CONTINUE` error handling behavior larger batches also increase the amount of samples potentially
-lost on error.
+Larger batches improve write performance but also increases the number of record lost when a write request is rejected, due to `DISCARD_AND_CONTINUE`
+behavior.

-Setting `maxBatchSizeInSamples` to 1 minimizes data loss, but heavily reduce the throughput you can write to Prometheus.
+Reduging `maxBatchSizeInSamples` minimize data loss in this cases, but also heavly reduce the throughput that Prometheus can injest.
-{{< /hint >}}
+The default `maxBatchSizeInSamples` of 500 maximizes the ingestion throughput.{{< /hint >}}

 {{< hint warn >}}If any record containing more samples than `maxRecordSizeInSamples`, the sink with throw and exception and the job
 will fail and restart continuously.{{< /hint >}}